 What Do I Have to Do To Get Deferred Entry of Judgment?

+There is one major requirement for securing deferred adjudication.
+You must enter a plea of guilty or no content.
+What’s the difference between the two?
+A guilty plea involves you admitting that you have committed a crime.
+A guilty plea can be used as evidence against you in a related civil case.
 No contest, on the other hand, simply means that you are not going to fight the charges.
 You do not admit that you are guilty, but do allow the state to enter punishment.
 The benefit of a no contest plea is that it cannot be used against you as evidence of guilt in a related civil matter.
+It’s important to understand that the state’s deferred entry of judgment program is voluntary.
+You cannot be forced to enter a plea of guilty or no contest against your will.
+You absolutely have the right to defend yourself against criminal charges.
+Deferred entry of judgment does, however, offer a way to avoid a conviction.What Happens When I Get Deferred Judgment?

 Once you enter a plea of guilty or no contest, the court will defer judgment in your case.
 This means that they will not enter a conviction or other final judgment.
 While your case is deferred, you will be required to complete a term of supervised probation.
 You must successfully complete all of the terms of your probation to the satisfaction of the court.
-These may include:
+These may include:- Community service

 - Restitution to victims